zero-to-prod/data-model/README.md

 ## Transformations

-The `Describe` attribute declaratively configures how property values are resolved.
+The `Describe` attribute (or any subclass of it) declaratively configures how property values are resolved.

 ### Property-Level Cast